sahan-nirodha24/Green-Mart-Mobile-App-Pase-01/README.md

 ### 📌 Overview

 Green Mart is a mobile application designed for an online shopping platform, integrating various features to enhance the user experience.
-This app is built using **Kotlin ML and utilizes SQLite** for storing login credentials.
+This app is built using **Kotlin, ML, Gemini Api and utilizes SQLite** for storing login credentials.

 ### 🚀 Features